VintageCake/vintagecake.github.io/index.md

 Anyway, the repo can be found [here](https://github.com/VintageCake/ElectricFenceLoRa).

 In addtion to this, I've implemented a few RFC standards for school assignments - I'd like to think of my TFTP server as "pretty good", this can can be found [here](https://github.com/VintageCake/1DV701_pset3), although the [HTTP server](https://github.com/VintageCake/1DV701_pset2) was by far the bigger project out of both of them.
-Something to note is that these things are in Java.
+Something to note is that these are in Java, since the 1DV701 course is built on the two preceeding Java courses.

 ### CTFs!